CleverRaven/Cataclysm-DDA/doc/EFFECT_ON_CONDITION.md

 }
 ```

-Check the map 26 tiles around to find `fd_fire`; if fire is presented, prints it's coordinates, otherwise prints "no fire"
+Check the map 26 tiles around to find `fd_fire`; if fire is presented, prints it's coordinates, otherwise prints "no fire".
 ```json
   {
     "type": "effect_on_condition",